Euro zone bonds steady ahead of German inflation data

 By Abhinav Ramnarayan

-Investors have been keeping a close eye on inflation figures and what they may mean for continued central bank stimulus, and German consumer prices have been consistently above the ECB's target of just below 2%.
-A Reuters poll suggests the figure for June, due out at 1200 GMT, would be no different, at 2.3%.
+Investors have been keeping a close eye on inflation figures and what they may mean for continued central bank stimulus.
+German consumer prices have been above the ECB's target of just below 2%.
+A Reuters poll suggests the figure for June, due at 1200 GMT, would be unchanged at 2.3%.
 EM

-Various other German states are due to report their own inflation figures through the day, and the country's most populous state, North Rhine Westphalia (NRW), has already recorded inflation of 2.5% in June compared to a year before.
+Various German states are due to report inflation figures through the day.
+The country's most populous state, North Rhine Westphalia (NRW), has already recorded consumer prices in June up 2.5% from the same month last year.

 "Our economists expect the reopening (of economies) to continue to pressure services prices higher and make goods prices more prone to the feed-through of rising input prices," ING analysts said in a note.